nxltm/rotv/README.md

 This book would never have been created if not for the times both of us fantasized and brainstormed ideas together, and for always believing in me even through the storm.

-And to those whom I met online through Discord or my socials, and who constantly believed in me: @ArtdipityX, @YuneShiun, @Astrodart, @DaftMindless, @Emogakuu and many others.
+And to those whom I met online through Discord or my socials, and who constantly believed in me: @OnnimArts, @ArtdipityX, @YuneShiun, @Astrodart, @DaftMindless, @Emogakuu and many others.

 God bless, and thank you all.